Creating Funnels

 What happens after you have built a funnel?

-Once you have mapped a user's journey by adding events (and their attributes) as steps of the funnel, hit the Create Funnel button placed on the bottom right, as shown below.
+Once you have mapped a user's journey by adding events (and their attributes) as steps of the funnel, hit the Save and Refresh button placed below the all the attributes you set for your funnel, as shown in the image below.

 Doing so will take you to the Funnel Analysis section.
 Here you will be able to analyse the performance of your funnel against several parameters to gain in-depth insights.
 The workings of this section have been covered in details under Analysing Funnels.